fabfog/dxbox-docs/blog/2025-11-10-Event-Bus/index.md

 If a piece of logic becomes too complex, too resource-intensive, or requires access to sensitive data, you can move it on the backend.

 1.  **Move the logic to the Backend:** take the complex piece of logic that was executed in a local handler, and instead of registering it in the frontend's in-memory bus, run it on a server (e.g., a Node.js worker or a Serverless Function).
 If the logic published an event when running on the client side... it will just do the same when running server side!
 The remote event bus can route the event to our client application via a socket, for example.
-2.  **The Client Doesn't Change:** all the remaining parts of the application that stay on the client, will just naturally react to the events being sent by the server and received via the `receiveFromRemote` method of the Hybrid Event Bus.
+2.  **The client doesn't change:** all the remaining parts of the application that stay on the client will just naturally react to the events being sent by the server and received via the `receiveFromRemote` method of the Hybrid Event Bus.

 This **location independence** allows for fine-grained performance tuning and security improvements without requiring sweeping refactors of the client-side components that depend on the outcome.